Replaces former in 2023

 See the official chapter calendar for events during the month and for any changes to the official event schedules.
 Note especially our monthly slate of meetings and dates where there are range closures.

-Note also that our seasonal schedule of lawn mowing and weed trimming started on April 11, 2024 and will recur weekly on Thursday morning unless there is a steady rain.
+Our mowing season has ended.
+Note also that our seasonal schedule of lawn mowing and weed trimming began on April 11, 2024 and recurred weekly on Thursday morning unless there is a steady rain.
 The season ends when the weeds stop growing around the latter part of October.
-The equipment has been serviced and is ready to start the season.
+The equipment has been serviced and is ready to start the season in April 2025.
 Work hour credits will accrue for new members and there will be a sense of appreciation for all members who come to help keep the grounds looking neat and tidy.
 It will make the perks of chapter membership, like shooting and fishing, camping, hiking, etc. much more enjoyable knowing you are part of an organization that cares for and has pride in the entire facility.
 Come and participate with the other volunteers who toil every week to make the chapter a showplace.
 A few more volunteers will lessen the load on what now is a small percentage of the organization.
 If you can't make it on a weekday, come out on the first Saturday monthly work day.

 If you desire an event to be placed on the calendar, please communicate with the president, Herbert Pritchett Sr at his cell phone number 540-226-0015 or his email address hwpritchettsr@yahoo.com.
 You should also reference the event requirements detailed in the Premises Use Agreement located on the Facilities web page.